Sluhy

 Sluhy is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
 It has about 700 inhabitants.

+Etymology

+The name is derived either from the word sluha ('servant'), meaning "the village of servants", or from the personal name Sluha, meaning "the village of Sluhas (of Sluha's family)".

 Geography

-The Mratínský Stream flows through the municipality.
+Sluhy is located about 8 km north of Prague.
+It lies in a flat agricultural landscape in the Central Elbe Table.
+The stream Mratínský potok flows through the municipality.

 History

 The first written mention of Sluhy is from 1238, however the existence of the Church of Saint Adalbert in the village is documented already between 967 and 999.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The Church of Saint Adalbert is originally a Romanesque building, which was rebuilt into the Gothic style in 1270.
+The main landmark of Sluhy is the Church of Saint Adalbert.
+It was originally a Romanesque building, which was rebuilt in the Gothic style in 1270.
 Its current appearance is from the 18th century, when late Baroque improvements were made.

 The Baroque prismatic bell tower is a building from the 16th century.
 It originally included three bells, but one was stolen.
-Next to the bell tower a former presbytery is located.
+Next to the bell tower is located the former presbytery.
 It was built in 1780.